Kiri Te Kanawa: Retirement years

 On 13 September 2017, Te Kanawa announced her retirement from performing.
-After retirement, she committed herself to nurture young artists, sitting as a judge in several singing competitions.
+She then committed herself to nurture young artists, and serving as a judge in several singing competitions.
+Her final performance was in Ballarat, Australia, in October 2016, but she did not announce her retirement until September 2017.

-In 2021, she moved back to New Zealand permanently after living in the United Kingdom for 55 years.
+In 2021, she moved back to New Zealand permanently after having lived in the United Kingdom for 55 years.
 She was part of the official New Zealand delegation to the state funeral of Queen Elizabeth II.